It is starting to get old. “My spouse blames me for everything.”

-Even if your goal is to reach a point where your spouse doesn’t blame you all the time, you can’t expect to get there quickly.
+Even if your goal is to reach a point where your spouse stops blaming you for everything, you can’t expect to get there quickly.

-Understand that, for them, blame is a tool that they use to deal with the challenges they face both in your relationship and in a wider context.
+Understand that, for them, blaming others is a tool that they use to deal with the challenges they face both in your relationship and in a wider context.

 It has become a coping mechanism – no matter how unhealthy.

-If you try to get them to go cold turkey on blame, you take away a method that they use to self-soothe.
+If you try to get them to go cold turkey on blaming you or others, you take away a method that they use to self-soothe.

 As a result, they may turn to other tools such as anger or withdrawal which are potentially even more damaging.